jenca-adam/awiki/pages/PROJECT_qre/page.md

 * finishing the draft

+* inequalities with standard Rényi relative entropy (as in [wilde2018optimized](wilde2018optimized) in finite dimensions)

 * to be added (?):
     * refinement of DPI by using the result for $\alpha>1$, rewritten it terms of the $L_p(\mathcal M)$ norm.
 Maybe use related [maps](PROJECT_qre/dual_maps.pdf) $L_p(\mathcal M)\to L_p(\mathcal N)$
     *  as above for $\alpha<1$,  **not done**